isomerpages/govtech-stp/_travellers-from-malaysia/01a-rgl-requirements-and-process.md

 Business or official travellers seeking to make essential travel via the RGL to Singapore from Malaysia must be sponsored  by either a Singapore-based company or a Singapore Government agency, which will file an application on behalf of the applicant for a SafeTravel Pass.

+From 10 August 2020, only business or official travellers sponsored by a Singapore Government agency may submit applications to use the Singapore-Malaysia Reciprocal Green Lane.
+Applications for company-sponsored travellers to use the Singapore-Malaysia Reciprocal Green Lane can be submitted in end-August.

 ### **Important**

 Travellers without a valid SafeTravel Pass will be refused entry into Singapore.